College of Engineering and Computer Science

 Programs of study integrate fundamental mathematical and scientific theory with experiments, advanced analysis, and design practice to produce the coherent educational preparation required of professional engineers and computer scientists.

-Both the CECS academic curriculum and co-operative placements are planned to prepare students to become practicing engineers or computer scientists, administrators, or investigators.
+Both the CECS academic curriculum and cooperative education placements are planned to prepare students to become practicing engineers or computer scientists, administrators, or investigators.
 The knowledge, skills, and discipline gained from the CECS degree programs are broad and fundamental and also constitute excellent preparation for other careers, such as law and medicine.

 The first two years can be considered pre-professional study covering foundation subjects, and the last two years are the specialized, professional phase of the degree program.